In this Stash review, I'll give you all the cold hard facts and you can decide if it's better for you than Acorns. (Read our full Acorns review here.)

 Stash can be a great option to teach kids how to invest as well.

 Instead of seeing random ETF names, you will see themes that you can choose from.

 Each theme offers individual ETF options.
 Themes make investing in ETFs easier to understand.

 But be sure to view and understand the underlying investments.

-The $1/mo. fee charged on accounts with under $5,000 may not be worth it for everyone.
+The fees charged on investing accounts may not be worth it for everyone.

-For example, if you invest $100 with Stash, you will lose $12 over the course of one year.
+For example, if you invest $100 with Stash Beginner, you will pay $12 in fees over the course of one year.